Project-Intraweb/Intraweb/README.md

 sudo chmod +X installer.sh
 sudo bash installer.sh
 ```
-Once the script is done, configure your Nextcloud instances.
+Once the script is done, configure your Nextcloud instance.
 All apps are in the apps section on the home page.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.